-What a great way to learn about French Cheeses - a great excuse to try them all!
+What a great way to learn about French cheeses - a great excuse to try them all!

-These plates will add a real 'talking point' to your dinner party and also would make the perfect gift for your host or hostess, a perfect house warming present, alongside a bottle of wine and a selection of French cheeses.
+These plates will add a real "talking point" to your dinner party and would also make the perfect gift for your host or hostess, a perfect house warming present, alongside a bottle of wine and a selection of French cheeses.

 The set consists of:

 Six round plates each illustrated with a different type of French cheese.
 The detailed illustrations show the cheeses alongside the correct accompanying drink to serve with them, red or white wine or beer.
-Fabulous colourful tablecloths, plates, knives, bread, and grapes appear in the backgrounds.
+Fabulous colorful tablecloths, plates, knives, bread, and grapes appear in the backgrounds.
 They are wonderful to look at.

 They have a certain 'rustic charm', being earthenware terracotta, and so have a French provincial 'feel' that would make them ideal for a farmhouse country kitchen.

-They Measure 17cms (6½") diameter.
+They Measure 17cms/6½" diameter.

 The Designs are: